Scenario planning: Scenario planning compared to other techniques

-The flowchart to the right provides a process for classifying a phenomenon as a scenario in the intuitive logics tradition.Scenario planning differs from contingency planning, sensitivity analysis and computer simulations.
+Scenario planning differs from contingency planning, sensitivity analysis and computer simulations.

 Contingency planning is a "What if" tool, that only takes into account one uncertainty.
 However, scenario planning considers combinations of uncertainties in each scenario.
 Planners also try to select especially plausible but uncomfortable combinations of social developments.

 Sensitivity analysis analyzes changes in one variable only, which is useful for simple changes, while scenario planning tries to expose policy makers to significant interactions of major variables.

 While scenario planning can benefit from computer simulations, scenario planning is less formalized, and can be used to make plans for qualitative patterns that show up in a wide variety of simulated events.

 During the past 5 years, computer supported Morphological Analysis has been employed as aid in scenario development by the Swedish Defence Research Agency in Stockholm.
 This method makes it possible to create a multi-variable morphological field which can be treated as an inference model – thus integrating scenario planning techniques with contingency analysis and sensitivity analysis.